On positivity of principal minors of bivariate Bezier collocation matrix: Main results

 where

-and $\epsilon:=\{\xi_{ij0}\in\mathcal I_d:\;i,j\geq 1\}$.
+and $\epsilon:=\{\xi_{ij0}\in\mathcal I_d:\; i,j\geq 1\}$.

-Thus the problem of verifying the positivity of principal minors of the matrix $M_{\mathcal I_d}$ is reduced to each diagonal block matrix separately.
-The matrix $M_\epsilon$ is an univariate B\'{e}zier collocation matrix and by \cite{deBoor_deVore} it is totally non-negative with positive principal minors.
-Therefore, the problem reduces to the study of a $\binom{d-1}{2}\times\binom{d-1}{2}$ matrix $M_{\mathcal I_d^{(0)}}$, which, unfortunately, represents a very large part of the matrix $M_{\mathcal I_d}$ for a large $d$.
+From the structure of the matrix $M_{\mathcal I_d}$ it follows that the problem of verifying the positivity of principal minors of the matrix is reduced to each diagonal block matrix separately.
+The first three $1\times 1$ blocks correspond to domain points at the vertices of the triangle $T$.
+The next three blocks are $(d-1) \times (d-1)$ matrices $M_\epsilon$ that correspond to domain points lying in the interior of the triangle edges.
+The matrix $M_\epsilon$ is a univariate B\'{e}zier collocation matrix and by \cite{deBoor_deVore} it is totally non-negative with positive principal minors.
+Therefore, the interpolation problem reduces to the study of the remaining $\binom{d-1}{2}\times\binom{d-1}{2}$ matrix $M_{\mathcal I_d^{(0)}}$ that corresponds to interior domain points.
+Unfortunately, this block represents a very large part of the matrix $M_{\mathcal I_d}$ for a large $d$.
+As an example, the matrix $M_{\mathcal I_4}$, is shown in Figure~\ref{fig:mtrM4}.